Where to Go Apple Picking in Rhode Island

 Location: 213 Narrow Ln., North Kingstown, 401-294-3584, narrowlaneorchardri.com

-Adults and kids can enjoy a stroll through this orchard’s ten acres while picking Redfree, McIntosh, Gala, Liberty and Cortland apples at different points in the season.
+Adults and kids can enjoy a stroll through this orchard’s ten acres while picking McIntosh, Liberty, Cortland Empire and Cameo apples at different points in the season.
 Find out what’s currently in season here. after you’re done picking, take the family around the perimeter of the orchard on the mile-long walking trail and snap a pic with the farm’s Sasquatch.
 They also have peaches and nectarines available at the farm store.

 Sunset Orchard Farm

 Location: 244 Gleaner Chapel Rd., North Scituate, 401-934-1900, sunsetorchardsri.com

 Visitors to Sunset Orchard have up to twenty-five different varieties of apples from which to choose, including Empire, McIntosh, Cortland, Ida Red, North West Greening and Macoun as well as heirloom varieties.
 The farm designates each variety with a different colored ribbon so you can easily find the apples you’re looking for in the orchard.
-But note, each apple variety does have its own season, and you can call ahead or visit the Facebook page to find out if they have what you are looking for.
-The farm’s store stocks fresh picked orchard fruit as well as homemade apple pies, non-pasteurized apple cider pressed fresh on the farm, candied apples and other sweet treats.
+But note, each apple variety does have its own season, so you may want to call ahead or visit the Facebook page to find out if they have what you want.
+The farm’s store stocks fresh-picked orchard fruit as well as homemade apple pies, non-pasteurized apple cider pressed fresh on the farm, candied apples and other sweet treats.